prysmaticlabs/documentation/website/docs/concepts/execution-requests.md

 These requests are used to withdraw validator funds from the Beacon Chain to the execution layer.
 A validator is able to withdraw their funds by having their withdrawal credentials set to an execution address and be fully exited.
 This request allows the set execution address to trigger the validator exit process, which was previously only possible through calling the [`/eth/v1/beacon/pool/bls_to_execution_changes`Beacon API endpoint on the consensus layer](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Beacon/submitPoolBLSToExecutionChange).

-Triggering the withdrawal request is done by system calling the withdrawal requests contract as a transaction or using one of the community provided resources such as: TODO
+Triggering the withdrawal request is done by system calling the withdrawal requests contract as a transaction or using one of the community provided resources.

 Read more at [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002).